vinay-ram1999/IS601-homework3/README.md

 # Edit venv/bin/activate
 nano venv/bin/activate

-# Add this line with the path to your projects root folder (the parent directory of calculator folder in your project)
+# Add this line at the end of the file
+# Use path to your project root folder (the parent directory of calculator folder in your project)
 export PYTHONPATH='/user/name/path/to/the/folder'

 # Add this line in the deactivate function